qcif-training/StatisticalComparisonsUsingR/_episodes/02-Preparation-of-data.md

 questions:
 - "How can I import a dataset into R?"
 objectives:
-- "Review the structure of a CSV datafile"
+- "Review the structure of a CSV data file"
 - "Read a CSV file into a dataframe"
 - "Manage the assignment of data as factors or character strings"
 keypoints: